woof-software/compound-streamer/README.md

 ## TL;DR

-[Streamer.sol](./contracts/Streamer.sol) - The Streamer smart contract is implemented for linear streaming of a native asset's value in the form of another ERC-20 token (streaming asset) to a recipient over a specified time period.
-It supports `AggregatorV3Interface` to convert between the native and streaming assets based on real-time USD prices, supporting price slippage for streaming asset.
+[Streamer.sol](./contracts/Streamer.sol) - The Streamer smart contract enables linear streaming of value from a native asset to a recipient, denominated in a specified ERC-20 token (the streaming asset), over a defined time period.
+It integrates with AggregatorV3Interface to convert between the native and streaming assets using real-time USD price feeds.
+The contract also supports configurable slippage tolerance to account for price volatility in the streaming asset.

-Key functionalities:
+Key features:

     1. Stream creation and initialization
     2. Accrual and claim of streaming tokens